PATRIC3/p3_docs/docroot/user_guides/organisms_taxon/genome_metadata.md

 * **Project Info:** Completion Date, Publication, BioProject Accession, BioSample Accession, Assembly Accession, GenBank Accessions, and RefSeq Accessions.

 * **Other:** Comments, Additional Metadata, Insert Date, and Last Modified.

+## Clinical Metadata
+Some clinical metadata that is available for only a subset of the genomes available at PATRIC.
+This includes typing methods that are specific to a small number of genomes (such as spa type or wzi type), but are still important to researchers.
+These data are stored as a key-value pairs so that the Global Search can find genomes that contain any data for that field (e.g., search for 'wzi') or for genomes with specific values for that field (e.g., search for 'wzi:29')

 ### Genome Metadata Sources
 PATRIC genome metadata comes from multiple sources including NCBI's BioProject database, GenBank records, NIAID Genomic Centers for Infectious Diseases (GCIDs), the Human Microbiome Project, and other data submitters.
 Following the automated collection, the metadata is manually curated for consistency and accuracy.
 Updated or additional metadata that is not currently available on PATRIC can be submitted using [help@patricbrc.org](mailto:help@patricbrc.org).